pexip/os-waagent/README.md

 provisioning time, via whichever API is being used.
 We will provide more details on this on our wiki when it is generally available.

+#### __Extensions.WaitForCloudInit__

+_Type: Boolean_
+_Default: n_

+Waits for cloud-init to complete (cloud-init status --wait) before executing VM extensions.

+Both cloud-init and VM extensions are common ways to customize a VM during initial deployment.
+By default, the agent will start executing extensions while cloud-init may still be in the 'config' stage and won't wait for the 'final' stage to complete.
+Cloud-init and extensions may execute operations that conflict with each other (for example, both of them may try to install packages).
+Setting this option to 'y' ensures that VM extensions are executed only after cloud-init has completed all its stages.

+Note that using this option requires creating a custom image with the value of this option set to 'y', in order to ensure that the wait is performed during the initial deployment of the VM.

+#### __Extensions.WaitForCloudInitTimeout__

+_Type: Integer_
+_Default: 3600_

+Timeout in seconds for the Agent to wait on cloud-init.
+If the timeout elapses, the Agent will continue executing VM extensions.
+See Extensions.WaitForCloudInit for more details.

+#### __Extensions.GoalStatePeriod__

+_Type: Integer_
+_Default: 6_

+How often to poll for new goal states (in seconds) and report the status of the VM and extensions.
+Goal states describe the desired state of the extensions on the VM.

+_Note_: setting up this parameter to more than a few minutes can make the state of the VM be reported as unresponsive/unavailable on the Azure portal.
+Also, this setting affects how fast the agent starts executing extensions.

+#### __AutoUpdate.UpdateToLatestVersion__

+_Type: Boolean_
+_Default: y_

+Enables auto-update of the Extension Handler.
+The Extension Handler is responsible for managing extensions and reporting VM status.
+The core functionality of the agent is contained in the Extension Handler, and we encourage users to enable this option in order to maintain an up to date version.

+When this option is enabled, the Agent will install new versions when they become available.
+When disabled, the Agent will not install any new versions, but it will use the most recent version already installed on the VM.

+_Notes_:
+1. This option was added on version 2.10.0.8 of the Agent.
+For previous versions, see AutoUpdate.Enabled.
+2. If both options are specified in waagent.conf, AutoUpdate.UpdateToLatestVersion overrides the value set for AutoUpdate.Enabled.
+3. Changing config option requires a service restart to pick up the updated setting.

+For more information on the agent version, see our [FAQ](https://github.com/Azure/WALinuxAgent/wiki/FAQ#what-does-goal-state-agent-mean-in-waagent---version-output). <br/>
+For more information on the agent update, see our [FAQ](https://github.com/Azure/WALinuxAgent/wiki/FAQ#how-auto-update-works-for-extension-handler). <br/>
+For more information on the AutoUpdate.UpdateToLatestVersion vs AutoUpdate.Enabled, see our [FAQ](https://github.com/Azure/WALinuxAgent/wiki/FAQ#autoupdateenabled-vs-autoupdateupdatetolatestversion). <br/>

+#### __AutoUpdate.Enabled__

+_Type: Boolean_
+_Default: y_

+Enables auto-update of the Extension Handler.
+This flag is supported for legacy reasons and we strongly recommend using AutoUpdate.UpdateToLatestVersion instead.
+The difference between these 2 flags is that, when set to 'n', AutoUpdate.Enabled will use the version of the Extension Handler that is pre-installed on the image, while AutoUpdate.UpdateToLatestVersion will use the most recent version that has already been installed on the VM (via auto-update).

+On most distros the default value is 'y'.

 #### __Provisioning.Agent__

 _Type: String_